selfdriven-foundation/selfdriven-ai/docs/pages/games.md

 ⸻

-### A map of self-actualisation game loops across three levels: personal, community, and civilisational.
+## A map of self-actualisation game loops across three levels: personal, community, and civilisational.
 Think of it as concentric circles where the same design principles apply, just scaled.

-**Self-Actualisation Game Loops**

 ### Personal Level (Individual)